 CEE AI Partner Network

-The network of partners is continuously extended.
+The network of partners is constantly growing.

 Visit TU Dresden